-- 7. The phonograph was invented by

-- a.
-Samuel Morse

-- b.
-Benjamin Franklin

-- □ Thomas Edison

-- d.
-Cyrus McCormick

-- 8. What goal was most important in shaping United States foreign policy between 1945 and 1990? - ☐ Preventing the spread of communism to new areas and weakening it where it already existed - b.
-Encouraging trained scientists and other skilled workers who lived in foreign countries to immigrate to the United States - c.
-Strengthening the United States industrial and agricultural sectors to help them compete against the British and the French - d.
-Providing foreign aid to all poor countries to help them develop economically and technologically

-- 9. The Lend-Lease Act, the Yalta Conference, and the dropping of the atomic bomb on Hiroshima are all associated with the

-- a.
-First World War

-- □ Second World War
+7. a. b. e phonograph was invented by Samuel Morse Benjamin Franklin Thomas Edison Cyrus McCormick Č hat goal was most important in shaping United States for- n policy between 1945 and 1990?
+Preventing the spread of communism to new areas and weakening it where it already existed Ь. Encouraging trained scientists and other skilled workers who lived in foreign countries to immigrate to the United States c.
+Strengthening the United States industrial and agricultural sectors to help them compete against the British and the French d.
+Providing foreign aid to all poor countries to help them develop economically and technologically 9. e Lend-Lease Act, the Yalta Conference, and the dropping the atomic bomb on Hiroshima are all associated with the First World War Second World War Korean War Vietnam War u. v ictitatii vvai

-- c.
-Korean War

-- d.
-Vietnam War